 Mgr.
 Jiří Střelický, M.A., Ph.D.
 Chairman of the Board of Directors responsible for the CEO Unit and for the Life and Non-life Insurance Division Ing.
 Stanislav Uma Vice-chairman of the Board of Directors responsible for the Client Service and Direct Distribution Division Ing.
 Michal Brothánek Member of the Board of Directors responsible for the Sales Division Ing.
 Marek Cach Member of the Board of Directors responsible for the Life and Non-life Insurance Division Ing.
 Tomáš Lain Member of the Board of Directors responsible for the Finance and Risk Management Division

-The following changes occurred in the composition of the Management of the company in 2019:
+No changes occurred in the composition of the Management of the Company in the year 2020.